pony-dog/node-red-cluster/README.md

 # node-red-cluster
-<strong>An example to use node-red-contrib-cluster</strong>
+<strong>An example to use <a href="https://github.com/pony-dog/node-red-contrib-cluster">node-red-contrib-cluster</a></strong>

-This example requires a minor modification of Node-Red code.<br>
+This example requires a minor modification of node-red code<br>
 Follow the istructions given in files/set-me-up.txt to make changes to node-red